CosmoNaught/mamba2-jax/README.md

 **Current Status: Alpha (Stable) Release**

 This alpha version focuses on numerical correctness and stability.
-The implementation has been tested against the PyTorch version and shows equivalent numerical behavior (see [Numerical Validation](#numerical-validation) below).
+The implementation has been tested against the PyTorch version and shows equivalent numerical behavior see [Numerical Validation](#numerical-validation-with-pytorch) below.

 **NOTE:** This is an early-stage implementation that currently supports:
 - Pure JAX/Flax implementation (no Triton kernels)